- Software development

 Using AI (Artificial Intelligence) in a remote desktop tool

-You can AI in the following ways when you offer a remote support tool:
+You can use AI in the following ways when you offer a remote support tool:

 - AI and ML (Machine Learning) algorithms can analyze customer support tickets to identify tickets that need helpdesk interventions.
 An AI-powered solution can route them to helpdesk representatives.